Is this program right for you?

 Developed through a partnership among the UW-Madison, UW Medical Foundation, UW Hospitals and Clinics (UWHC), and the UW School of Medicine and Public Health, the UWHC Dietetic Internship Certificate program incorporates online advanced graduate courses in nutrition with supervised practice at our teaching hospital.

 Designed to be completed within 12 months, you will build the clinical nutrition skills to prepare you for immediate employment and for the challenges this career will see in the future.
-In the next 10 years, all registered dieticians will be required to have a graduate degree along with an Accreditation Council for Education in Nutrition and Dietetics (ACEND)-accredited internship, such as our UWHC Dietetic Internship in Clinical Nutrition.
+In the next 10 years, all registered dietitians will be required to have a graduate degree along with an Accreditation Council for Education in Nutrition and Dietetics (ACEND)-accredited internship, such as our UWHC Dietetic Internship in Clinical Nutrition.

 The UWHC Dietetic Internship provides you with a unique combination of graduate education coordinated with supervised practice.
 We provide experienced preceptors who develop intensive, one-on-one relationships with their students and are committed to your learning success.
 They provide regular feedback and intervention to assist you through the most challenging parts of the program.

 Because we are a teaching hospital, we have more than 80 different options through ambulatory primary care clinics.
 We are also a Center of Excellence in many different kinds of care.
 Additionally, our technology and resources are simply among the best in the world.
 And, because we offer a university combined with a hospital, our students do much less travel than in the average internship—you can easily move between the two locations on foot, bike, or via public transportation.